AinslieSimons/SDG_11.2.1/source/README.md

 ### Create an environment

+I strongly recommend using an environment to minimise dependeny issues and avoid 'polluting' your main/base Python environment.
+Throughout this project mini conda has been used to install dependencies and create environments.

 Here creating an environment called "SDG_11.2.1" with the version of Python that this was developed in

     conda create --name SDG_11.2.1 python=3.8